 Viking Ranges in a Nutshell

-Viking ranges are categorized as 3 Series, 5 Series, 7 Series and Tuscany, with the prices of which start at $4,299, $4,279 (with a free dishwasher), $7,729 (with a free dishwasher) and $12,859 respectively.
+Viking range categories are 3 Series, 5 Series, 7 Series and Tuscany.
+Pricing starts at $4,299, $4,279 (with a free dishwasher), $7,729 (with a free dishwasher) and $12,859 respectively.
 The 48 Inch Pro-Style Range included in Tuscany series is among the most well-known Viking ranges.
 Combining Italian elegance with today's functionality, Tuscany 48” dual fuel range come with five different cooktop options.
 It has two ovens both of which offer conventional cooking.
 The primary left-side oven provides effortless access, which comes in especially handy while preparing heavier dishes such as an oven-roasted Thanksgiving turkey.

 RECOMMENDED EXCLUSIVE VIDEO: